MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/Get-MgBetaPrintShareAllowedGroup.md

 ## SYNOPSIS
 Retrieve a list of groups that have been granted access to submit print jobs to the associated printerShare.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgPrintShareAllowedGroup](/powershell/module/Microsoft.Graph.Devices.CloudPrint/Get-MgPrintShareAllowedGroup?view=graph-powershell-v1.0)

 ## SYNTAX